-As RB hung up, he exhaled deeply.
+As Richard hung up, he exhaled deeply.
 It was the first time he'd felt real relief in weeks.
 At last, they'd found a buyer who saw potential rather than a quick payday.

-RB walked into MM's office the next morning, holding the signed Letter Of Intent in his hand.
-MM looked up, and for the first time in months, a glimmer of hope crossed his face.
+Richard walked into Marco's office the next morning, holding the signed Letter of Intent in his hand.
+Marco looked up, and for the first time in months, a glimmer of hope crossed his face.
 It was no longer hope for success, it was hope for an end of his tour to hell and back.

-"We did it," RB said, a slight smile breaking through his exhaustion.
+"We did it," Richard said, a slight smile breaking through his exhaustion.
 "DeAllen's legit-real business, real money.
 The shell is sold."

-MM took the agreement, his expression softening as he read it over.
+Marco took the agreement, his expression softening as he read it over.
 "It's not what we dreamed of," he murmured, "but it's clean.
 This will at least get some money back to the investors."

-RB sat down, the weight of the long journey settling over him.
+Richard sat down, the weight of the long journey settling over him.
 "It's been a hell of a road.
-We fought every step, but at least we made the best of what we had."
+We fought every step, but with this we made the best of what we had."